Warakorn - Fotolia

-Should we be teaching people how to do manual configuration before teaching automation?
+Should we be teaching people how to do manual network configuration before teaching automation?

-Let's consider the following configuration management strategy: Two network managers are chatting about training Alice, a new employee.
+Let's consider the following network configuration management strategy for an enterprise: Two network managers are chatting about training Alice, a new employee.

 Ted said, "We've got a new employee starting; her first task should be to build configurations for eight new switches.
 It'll help us get the switches for that new network we're setting up installed fast."